danraskin/nextjs-portfolio/content/projects/citizen-kanine.md

 - Admin can view client history and submit changes to client schedules

 Citizen Kanine currently relies on the production app for its daily operations.
 Its completed version was developed by myself ([Dan Raskin](https://github.com/danraskin)) and [Sam Freeman](https://github.com/sam-c-freeman).
 I am continuing to develop its features in collaboration with the company and its employees.
 The original prototype was built in a three-week sprint with a team of four other developers: [Sarah Preston](https://github.com/seprest1), [Blake Smith](https://github.com/blakesmithmn), [Yanira Hagstrom](https://github.com/YaniraHagstrom) and [Sam Freeman](https://github.com/sam-c-freeman).

-- Check out the repo for the production version of the app [here](https://github.com/citizenkanineapp/citizenkanineapp).

 <hr />